monocle2ai/examples/python/adk-travel-agent/README.md

 The app uses Gemini gemini-2.0-flash model for inference.

 1. Start VS Code and open the root repository folder
-2. Open `adk-travel-agent.py`
+2. copy `env.template` to `.env` under the root repository folder
-3. Replace <GOOGLE-API-KEY> with the value of Google API key
+3. Open `.env` set value for <GOOGLE-API-KEY> to your Google API key
 4. Right click on the file.
 It will pop up a list of menu options.
   - Select `Monocle` -->  `Run Python with Monocle`
 5. The application will be launched in a new terminal window and it'll prompt you for a travel booking task.